anima-wg/brski-discovery/draft-ietf-anima-brski-discovery.md

 instances can run on the same host and hence the name has no further disambiguating elements.

-Note also that there is never a need for two different service instance names between BRSKI and cBRSKI, because they are distinguished bt the "_tcp" versus "_udp" component of the service instance name.
+Note also that there is never a need for two different service instance names between tBRSKI and cBRSKI, because they are distinguished bt the "_tcp" versus "_udp" component of the service instance name.

 ~~~~
-# BRSKI registrar application
+# tBRSKI registrar application
 _brski-registrar._tcp.example.org
      IN PTR  noc-registrar-brski-37253._brski-registrar._tcp.example.org
 noc-registrar-brski-37253._brski-registrar._tcp.example.org